Regency Affiliates, Inc. (OTCMKTS:RAFI) Short Interest Down 87.5% in June

-Regency Affiliates, Inc. (OTCMKTS:RAFI) was the recipient of a large decline in short interest in June.
-As of June 30th, there was short interest totalling 100 shares, a decline of 87.5% from the June 15th total of 800 shares.
-Based on an average daily volume of 500 shares, the days-to-cover ratio is presently 0.2 days.
+Regency Affiliates, Inc. (OTCMKTS:RAFI) was the recipient of a large decrease in short interest in June.
+As of June 30th, there was short interest totalling 100 shares, a decrease of 87.5% from the June 15th total of 800 shares.
+Based on an average trading volume of 500 shares, the short-interest ratio is currently 0.2 days.

-Shares of RAFI remained flat at $$6.50 during mid-day trading on Thursday.
-The stock had a trading volume of 3 shares, compared to its average volume of 195.
-The business’s 50 day moving average is $6.16.
-Regency Affiliates has a 12-month low of $4.20 and a 12-month high of $6.50.
+Regency Affiliates stock remained flat at $$6.50 during midday trading on Friday.
+The company’s stock had a trading volume of 3 shares, compared to its average volume of 730.
+The firm has a fifty day moving average price of $6.18.
+Regency Affiliates has a one year low of $4.20 and a one year high of $6.50.

 Receive News & Ratings for Regency Affiliates Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Regency Affiliates and related companies with MarketBeat.com's FREE daily email newsletter.